block/goose/docs/guidance/getting-started.md

 Write all code comments in French
 ```

-Check out the [using .goosehints][using-goosehints] guide for more tips.
+Check out the [guide on using .goosehints][using-goosehints] for more tips.

 ### Toolkits